gabuz0me/Demo_AoC_5/script/article_en.md

 ![What we would like to happen](../images/generation/part_1/r_all_trajectories.gif)

 Well...
 Nothing happens...
 Why?
 Wait, it has not crashed or something, it's still running.
 Let's visualize where it is by adding progression bars.
 Ouch it's slow!
-In fact, there is 1 699 478 662 seeds to process.
-In the first part, there was only 20 seeds.
+In fact, there are 1 699 478 662 seeds to process.
+In the first part, there were only 20 seeds.
 The computation is too fast for us to measure how much time is needed, but if we do 1000 times the first computation, we find that on average it takes 296.875 µs on my machine to do the 20 seeds.
 If we do a basic rule of three and express the result in terms of hours instead of seconds we find that for part two it would take...

 ```python
 >>> print((0.000296875 * 1699478662 / 20) / 3600)
 7.007398996961806
 ```

 About 7 hours!
 That is... way too much time.
-We could use random seeds numbers instead of doing multiple times the very same to get a more precise result, but the order of magnitude would be the same.
+We could use random seed numbers instead of doing multiple times the very same to get a more precise result, but the order of magnitude would be the same.
 Solving the problem in this way would take a long time for sure.

 #### Complexity